GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     ![Using the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T03-img10.png)

     In the Aggregates tab, you can aggregations calculated over the specified group by columns.
 For every genre and year, lets get the average Rotten Tomatoes rating, the highest and lowest rated movie (utilizing the windowing function) and the number of movies that are in each group.
 Aggregation significantly reduces the amount of rows in your transformation stream and only propagates the group by and aggregate columns specified in the transformation.
 Provide the following values as shown in the image.
+    **Note:- while entering these names please enter the column names correctly and also check no spaces etc. are entered accidentally**
     * AverageRating - avg(toInteger({Rotten Tomato}))

         ![](Linked_Image_Files/lab6_37.jpg)